Trail of Tears: Landmarks and commemorations

 In 1987, about 2200 miles of trails were authorized by federal law to mark the removal of 17 detachments of the Cherokee people.
 Called the Trail of Tears National Historic Trail, it traverses portions of nine states and includes land and water routes.

 Trail of Tears outdoor historical drama, Unto These Hills

 A historical drama based on the Trail of Tears, Unto These Hills written by Kermit Hunter, has sold over five million tickets for its performances since its opening on July 1, 1950, both touring and at the outdoor Mountainside Theater of the Cherokee Historical Association in Cherokee, North Carolina.

 Remember the Removal bike ride

 A regular event, the "Remember the Removal Bike Ride," entails six cyclists from the Cherokee Nation to ride over 950 miles while retracing the same path that their ancestors took.
 The cyclists, who average about 60 miles a day, start their journey in the former capital of the Cherokee Nation, New Echota, Georgia, and finish in Tahlequah, Oklahoma.
+In June 2024, Shawna Baker, justice of the Cherokee Nation Supreme Court was a mentor cyclist on the 40th commemorative ride.